-Stormwater management practices, such as storage and retention facilities and Low Impact Development practices, may be integrated into Open Space Types and utilized to meet stormwater requirements for surrounding parcels.
+Stormwater management oractices, such as storage and retention facilities and Low Impact Development practices, may be Integrated into Open Space Types and utilized to meet stormwater requirements for surrounding parcels f.
+Public Access Bonus.

-Stormwater Features.
+Stomwater Features.
 Stormwater features in open space may be designed as formal or natural amenities with additional uses other than stormwater management, such as an amphitheater, sports field, or a pond or pool as part of the landscape design.
-Stormwater features shall not be fenced and shall not impede public use of the land they occupy.
+Stormwater features shall not be fenced and shall not impede public use of the land they OCCUDY.